SajadTroy/openstream/README.md

 ```

-## Legal Disclaimer
+## Legal Disclaimer & Risk Warning

+**Please read this carefully before using or contributing to this repository.**

+### 1. Content Ownership

+* **The Project Owner (SajadTroy) does NOT own, host, or broadcast any content.**
-* **OpenStream does not host any content.** We are a directory of links found publicly on the internet.
+* This repository is purely a **search index** and aggregator of links found by users on the public internet.
-* **No Piracy.** We strictly ban any pay-TV, premium sports, or copyrighted content.
-Do not submit links to HBO, Sky, BeIN, etc.
+* All stream URLs, logos, and channel names are the property of their respective copyright holders.

+### 2. Contributor Liability (The "Risk" Clause)

+* **The risk of copyright infringement lies solely with the contributor.**
+* By submitting a Pull Request (PR) to this repository, the Contributor warrants that they have the legal right to share the link.
+* The Project Owner does not verify the licensing status of user-submitted links.
+If a contributor submits a copyrighted or illegal link, **the contributor assumes full legal responsibility** for that submission.

+### 3. DMCA & Takedowns

+* We comply with the Digital Millennium Copyright Act (DMCA).
-* **DMCA:** If you are a content owner and want a link removed, please open an Issue, and we will remove it immediately.
+* If you are a content owner and believe a link infringes on your copyright, please open a GitHub Issue, and **we will remove the link immediately**.
+* We claim "Safe Harbor" status under 17 U.S.C. § 512 as a service provider that stores information at the direction of users.

 ## How it Works